 The mission of Concordia's BSN program is to develop each nursing students ability to serve as a Christian leader in professional or advanced nursing practice, promoting high-quality, safe patient/client care within diverse health care settings.

-BSN Nursing Program goals are to:
+The goals of the BSN Nursing Program are threefold:

 - Prepare students to function as change agents to improve the quality and safety of healthcare within dynamic, complex healthcare systems.